HUHBotanyLib/Reseqr/README.md

 where the options indicate:
    -       -h            help
    -       -s            write renaming script to batch directory
+   -       -x            execute renaming of files
    -       -c            configuration file path and name, overrides default
    -       -p            project name identifier in configuration file, overrides default
    -       -b            batch directory name to be processed (required option)

+Options -s and -x are mutually exclusive.

 For example, running the program on Batch1 in the default project with the default config would be:

 `python reseqr.py -s -b Batch1`